“DATA is the new age, trend and hype”

 With such a modern diagram version of a conceptual data model, any insurance organization can focus on what the most important data is for the business and for what data to make an effort for data visualization or artificial intelligence.

-Because of the new age of Data, data modeling is back, more than ever before.
-What we now need are experts in data modeling, sound definitions, and good tools.
+Because of the new age of Data, data modeling is back more than ever.
+We now need experts in data modeling, sound definitions, and good tools.
 And discuss attributes of conceptual entities in workshops.

 Happy data modeling!